kadiyamshivaji/CopyInc/README.md

 5. Select the extension button from the Chrome Browser Window.

-6.Pin the CopyInc extension from the list of extensions.
+6. Pin the CopyInc extension from the list of extensions.

 7. After refreshing the Interaction Portal tab, the active Pega icon will be visible.